Chart & Link Posting 101

 Now we have to get that image out of the clipboard and save it on your computer.
 One method is to open an image program such as MS Paint, select the "edit" menu and then the "paste" option, if there is a message asking to make the canvas larger, accept.
 Now select the "File" menu, then "Save As" menu.
 Type in a name for your image file, select the "Save as type" to be GIF or JPEG (the only ones allowed on IHUB) and navigate to the folder where you want to store it and hit the save button.
 Method 2, Third party "Screen Shot Software Programs"

 There are plenty of third party programs for taking screen shots, some are free and some cost $ but give you more features.
-I've used Gadwin for years and find it to be excellent for this purpose, so I'll only describe that option here.
+I've used Gadwin for years and find it to be excellent for this purpose, you can copy the entire visible area of page or select just a specific rectangle.

 Download and install Gadwins free print screen utility. http://www.gadwin.com/printscreen/